Jonathan2251/lbd/_sources/install.rst.txt

 Install Icarus Verilog tool on Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Download icarus verilog as follows [#icarus]_,
+Download Icarus Verilog as follows [#icarus]_.

 .. code-block:: console

   $ git clone http://iverilog.icarus.com/

 Follow the README or INSTALL file guide to install it.

-Install `sh autoconf.sh` dependences and other dependences as follows,
+Install `sh autoconf.sh` dependencies and other dependencies as follows,

 .. code-block:: console